microsoft/WhatTheHack/029-IoTEdge/Student/Challenge-03.md

 ## Success Criteria
-1. Communication flowing, in a secure manner, from the Plant-floor to Azure via an Edge device using OPC modules
+- Communication flowing, in a secure manner, from the Plant-floor to Azure via an Edge device using OPC modules
-1. Demonstrate how to view logs of running modules on the hub and see the current status from the portal.
+- Demonstrate how to view logs of running modules on the hub and see the current status from the portal.
-1. Demonstration of adding tags, adjust polling intervals and define the names for published values to IoT hub.
+- Demonstration of adding tags, adjust polling intervals and define the names for published values to IoT hub.
-1. Walkthrough of the OPC module(s) and what they are used for.
+- Walk-through of the OPC module(s) and what they are used for.
-1. Explanation from the team on what protocol was choose to communicate to IoT hub and what ports at the Contoso's plants would need to be opened
+- Explanation from the team on what protocol was choose to communicate to IoT hub and what ports at the Contoso's plants would need to be opened

 ## Learning Resources